n4zzu/mw-api/script/script_callbacks.md

 ```

 ## Retrieving data from a callback
-Some game functions will pass data back to your registered callback which can then be read and modified.
+Some game functions will pass data back to your registered callback ACwhich can then be read and modified.

 ```lua
 mw.register_callback("run_command", function(cmd)